-2.1 Criterion Minimum Requirements for promotion to Professor requires a research plan and alignment of the faculty member's activity and accomplishment with the plan.
+2.1 Criterion Minimum Requirements.
+Minimum requirements for evidence for a three-year review must include a research plan and alignment of the faculty member's activity with the plan; and, evidence of activity that will enhance the faculty member's reputation in their field.
 The faculty member's portfolio should provide evidence that their research trajectory is building their own reputation in their field.
+In addition, the evidence should indicate that the faculty member is on a path to promotion in three years.